Configuration Reference

 AddMonitoringApi

-Adds EverTask Monitoring API with optional embedded React dashboard for comprehensive task monitoring, analytics, and management.
+Adds the EverTask Monitoring API with an optional embedded React dashboard for monitoring and managing tasks.

 Package: EverTask.Monitor.Api